 A heart attack occurs when blood flow to the heart is blocked.
-The cause of that blockage is primarily due to a buildup of fatty deposits, which include harmful cholesterol (known as LDL), that ultimately form plaque.
+The cause of that blockage is primarily due to a buildup of fatty deposits, including harmful cholesterol (known as LDL), that ultimately form plaque.
 This buildup is known as atherosclerosis and can cause your arteries to narrow and harden, ultimately inhibiting blood flow.
 Heart attack is often a result of heart disease, specifically coronary artery disease (CAD).
-(Related: The 7 Healthiest Foods to Eat Right Now).

-Below, you'll see five beverages you should steer clear of or, at the very least, drink in moderation to keep your heart healthy as well as one to drink more of to help promote heart health.
+Below, we've consulted with a medical doctor to identify five beverages you should steer clear of or enjoy only in moderation to keep your heart healthy, plus one you should be drinking more of to help promote heart health.

 This one is probably not all that surprising.
 It's soda's high sugar content that poses a threat.

 "Research has found that sugary drinks may increase the risk of heart disease, which is the leading cause of heart attacks," says Cedrina Calder, MD, and board-certified preventive medicine doctor based in Nashville, Tennessee.
 "A recent study showed that people who drank more than 12 ounces of soda a day had abnormal levels of blood fats that increase heart disease risk."

 The main takeaway?
 Limiting your soda consumption, as well as other sugary beverages, may be crucial for heart health.

 There is absolutely such a thing as drinking too much coffee.
 Even though drinking one cup of coffee a day has been shown to lower your risk of heart failure, you could be setting yourself up for significant heart complications by going overboard with your morning caffeine fix.